skilstak/gsheetobj/README.md

 Remove any rows or columns that are not being used to avoid blanks being returned.

-Limit the number of columns to the letters of the alphabet (27).
+Although you can have as many columns as Google allows, you should limit the number of columns to the letters of the alphabet (27).
 This is plenty and will encourage you to keep your data at least somewhat normalized.